duckduckgo/duckduckgo-privacy-extension/CONTRIBUTING.md

 After running the build task it will continue watching for changes to any of the source files.
 After saving any changes to these files it will automatically rebuild the `dev` directory for you.

 ### Testing
-- `npm test`
+- Unit tests: `npm test`
+- Integration Tests
+  - Local, requires Chrome: `npm run test-int`
+  - Headless, requires xvfb: `npm run test-ci`

 ### Selenium Testing (ratings.js)

 **Setup**

-1. For remote linux machine, first setup xvbf: `source selenium-test/setup.sh`
+1. For remote linux machine, first setup xvfb: `source selenium-test/setup.sh`
 2. `npm install`
 3. `grunt`